DevAdv-CFC20/COVID19-research-assistant/README.md

 With IBM Watson Discovery serivce , we are going to feed and train IBM  Watson Discovery Smart Document Understanding to analyze the dataset and then, we will build A robot chatbot that can help the medical community develop answers to high priority scientific questions.
 Also, This can help medical professionals accelerate their research on COVID-19.<br>

-With IBM Watson Assistant service helps you build, train, and deploy conversational interactions into any application, device, or channel.
+With IBM Watson Assistant service helps us build, train, and deploy conversational interactions into any application, device, or channel.
 Creating a chatbot using Watson Assistant can help address the issues that our users face while trying to gather accurate, relevant information.

 # Timeline